exultantcoder/AI-4-EO/README.md

 - **Improve adaptivity** by fine-tuning Gemma with local, private interaction logs.
 - **Enhance multimodality** with lightweight vision transformers.
 - **Partner with NGOs** to bring this system to classrooms worldwide.

----

-## 🤝 Challenges We Faced
-- Personalizing content without cloud storage.
-- Staying within power and memory limits on small devices.

-### How We Overcame Them
-- Built an interactive learning module as part of the custom task in the google ai edge gallery app.
-- Preloaded essential learning modules (STEM, environment, health, ethics).
+- **Preloaded essential learning modules (STEM, environment, health, ethics).

 ---